contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 For the repository name use the following: "**your-username**.github.io".
 So in the above example we would enter "contentedweb.github.io".
 You can give the repository a description if you want.
 Keep the repository public (since you will anyway be creating a public website from it) and ensure you **tick the "Include all branches" checkbox**.

-The click on the green "Create repository from template" button to copy the repository to your GitHub account.
+Then click on the green "Create repository from template" button to copy the repository to your GitHub account.
 After a few seconds you will see a screen like this which shows the code of your new repository:

 ![](/assets/images/eleventy-starter-3.png)